-On 13 March, 2018 the Council of the European Union (EU) has amended the blacklist of non-cooperative jurisdictions for tax purposes.
-Several jurisdictions were de-listed, as somejurisdictions were included to the blacklist.
+On 2 October 2018 the Council of the European Union (EU) has amended the blacklist of non-cooperative jurisdictions for tax purposes: Palau has been de-listed.

-The Council of the EU has also provided an opportunity to be excluded from the blacklist for jurisdictions that initially figured in the blacklist but have proclaimed on high political level their initiative to participate in an international process of tax transparency and implementation of common standards of the taxation.
-As a result, Bahrain, Marshall Island and Saint Lucia have been de-listed from the blacklist of 9 non-cooperative jurisdictions due to their efforts or intents to eliminate the reasons of non-cooperation.
-Bahamas, Saint Kitts and Nevis and US Virgin Islands have been listed for the first time.
+The Council of the EU has provided an opportunity to be excluded from the blacklist for jurisdictions that initially figured in the blacklist but have proclaimed on high political level their initiative to participate in an international process of tax transparency and implementation of common standards of the taxation.

 The blacklist includes following countries and territories at the moment: